plexicode/PlexiOS/README.md

 ## TODOs

-- terminal commands are still missing since they're not quite a normal app-tool
 - remove tools from registering app metadata.
 This should just be built in
 - virtual javascript apps and tools have all been converted to just "tools" and the ones that are really just apps (e.g. notepad, solitaire, etc) should be